 This action runs a Choke operation on the selected objects.
-The original paths are kept untouched if the 'Copy' checkbox is ticked.
-The resulting path gets selected.
-See Spread / Choke on page 128
+It is either applied to the original object, or to a new copy of the original object.
+In both cases, the resulting object is selected.
+See Spread / Choke on page 134